 Carey completed two years in the education program at the University of Manitoba.
 One day each week, he worked in an elementary school.
 And while he believes it’s honourable to be a teacher, he found that for himself, the profession was not the right fit.
 “I found it a lot easier to have fun with the kids than be any type of authoritative figure.”

 During a strike at the university, he left.
 His father gave him a full time job at his agency.

 “I did a bit of everything,” Carey says.
 “I took a media-buying course, then helped with that.
 I helped file.
 I was a fair student at creative writing in high school, so I started writing ads for him, too.
 That’s when I finally discovered something I could really see myself doing as a career.”

-Not long after that, Carey found himself in a dark auditorium at the Winnipeg Art Gallery to watch television commercials for the Cannes Lions Film Festival.
+Not long after that, Carey found himself in a dark auditorium at the WAG to watch television commercials for the Cannes Lions Film Festival.
 He was inspired, but he compared what he was writing to what he saw on screen and realized that his work was “terrible” by comparison.

 Around that time, a family friend had returned from Humber College’s copywriting program in Ontario.
 She spoke highly of the course, and within a month, Carey had enrolled in the program and moved to Toronto.